idiey/vuejs-101/readme.md

 ### Installation

 Clone this repo and run `composer install`.

-Setup your database and `.env` file.
-Then you're ready to run `php artisan clear:serve` - simple command to clear all caches then serve the application.
+Setup your database in `.env` file and `php artisan migrate --seed`.

+Then you're ready to run `php artisan clear:serve` - a simple command to clear all caches then serve the application.

 #### Gulp